awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp_saml.md

 1. Review the role and then choose **Create role**\.

 After you create the role, you complete the SAML trust by configuring your identity provider software with information about AWS\.
 This information includes the roles that you want your federated users to use\.
 This is referred to as configuring the relying party trust between your IdP and AWS\.
-For more information, see [Configuring your SAML 2\.0 IdP with Relying Party Trust and Adding Claims](id_roles_providers_create_saml_relying-party.md)\.
+For more information, see [Configuring your SAML 2\.0 IdP with relying party trust and adding claims](id_roles_providers_create_saml_relying-party.md)\.